Fakamoto/blog/docs/posts/testgorilla.md

 ## The Tool 🛠️

-I created a small script that listens for my left Option key on my MacBook keyboard.
+I created a small script that listens for my Option key on my MacBook keyboard.
 When pressed, it takes a screenshot of the screen.
 This screenshot is immediately sent to GPT-4 Vision for analysis, specifically structured to answer multiple-choice questions.

-Once GPT-4 Vision processes the screenshot, it sends back a structured response with the most probable answer.
+Once GPT-4 Vision processes the screenshot, it sends back a structured response with the answer as a single number (e.g., 1, 2, 3, etc.).
 The script then uses the macOS notification system to alert me of the answer discreetly, ensuring I don't need to swap windows or alt-tab, which TestGorilla monitors.
 This way, I stay within the test environment without triggering any suspicion.

 ### Results 🎯